 This view from the top of the world (courtesy of geology.com) shows the Arctic circle in black, with a black arrow pointing to Svalbard.
-We are far north of Alaska and almost all of Canada, and only 600 miles south of the North Pole.
+We are far north of Alaska (in yellow at the top left of the globe) and almost all of Canada, and only 600 miles south of the North Pole.

 Some recent documentaries on polar bears, including the recent Discovery Channel series Frozen Planet, were filmed by the BBC in Svalbard.
 This 2009 photo in the National Geographic magazine by Paul Nicklen was taken in Svalbard.
 Once I saw this I knew this was the place I wanted to go to see polar bears.

 This trip is broken down into several sections: